 Furman graduated from the College of William and Mary with a double major in Hispanic studies and sociology.
-Since graduating in 2011, Furman has worked as a paralegal in two firms in Richmond, Virginia, and serves as a Spanish tutor for high school students.
-Furman studied abroad in Seville, Spain, at the Universidad Pablo de Olavide where she volunteered helping autistic teenagers with rehabilitative athletic activities.
+Since graduating in 2011, Furman has worked as a paralegal in two firms in Richmond, Va.
+She serves as a Spanish tutor for high school students.
+Furman studied abroad in Seville, Spain, at the Universidad Pablo de Olavide, where she volunteered helping autistic teenagers with rehabilitative athletic activities.
 At William and Mary, Furman was a member of the Student Council, the Undergraduate Honor Council and Building Tomorrow, an organization dedicated to proving educational resources to children in east Africa.
-Furman has served as a Troop Leader for Girl Scouts of the USA.
+Furman has served as a troop leader for Girl Scouts of the USA.

 Camille E. Hill

 Hill completed her undergraduate education at Elon University where she majored in strategic communications and played varsity softball.
-Hill served as Treasurer of the National Pan-Hellenic Council Executive Board for the Greek community.
-She joined the 2012-13 Senior Class Gift Giving Committee as the Student Gifts Coordinator, interned for PETA and participated in the Bateman Case Study Competition, a nation case study competition for public relations students.
+While at Elon University, Hill served as treasurer of the National Pan-Hellenic Council Executive Board for the Greek community.
+She joined the 2012-13 senior class gift giving committee as the student gifts coordinator, interned for PETA and participated in the Bateman Case Study Competition, a national case study competition for public relations students.
 Hill served as a new student orientation leader and was a member of the admissions student staff during her undergraduate studies.
 In the summer of 2014, Hill worked as a law clerk in North Carolina for both the Catawba County Attorney's Office and the City of Hickory Attorney's Office.

 Daniel J. Lawall

-Lawall completed a bachelor’s degree in computer science from Clemson University in 1996 and completed his master’s degree in computer science from George Washington University in 2007.
-Lawall served in the U.S. Army for more than eight years and worked for the CIA as a Research Scientist in both the pre-and post-9/11 eras.
-In his experience, Lawall was the Director of the Applied Research and Innovation Team in the CIA and an Intelligence Community Joint Duty Service Pin recipient.
-He has also been a volunteer with several Cub Scout packs.
+Lawall completed a bachelor’s degree in computer science from Clemson University in 1996 and master’s degree in computer science from George Washington University in 2007.
+Lawall served in the U.S. Army for more than eight years and worked for the CIA as a research scientist in both the pre- and post-9/11 eras.
+In his experience, Lawall was the director of the applied research and innovation team in the CIA and an Intelligence Community Joint Duty Service Pin recipient.
+He has been a volunteer with several Cub Scout packs.